mayo-nesso/mayo-nesso.github.io/content/about.md

 When the time came to decide my future, I chose civil engineering.
 </br>
-Spoiler: I discovered that being "good at math" was an oxymoron, and the university wasn't interested in my philosophy on demanding-ness either.
+Spoiler: I discovered that "I was good at math" was an oxymoron, and the university wasn't interested in my philosophy on demanding-ness either.

 Despite sleepless nights and existential crises, I graduated in Industrial Civil Engineering with an IT diploma.